Model Order Reduction for Water Quality Dynamics: Case Studies

 To assess the performance of the SBPOD-based chlorine dosage constrained model predictive controller, in comparison with the similar MPC that utilizes the more computationally expensive full-order one, we test for three metrics: the computational time of solving optimization problems, the difference in the cost function of running the controllers (i.e., the operational cost of running the controller), and the evolution of the chlorine concentration.
 The three metrics are assessed for the two approaches: \textit{(i)} the SBPOD-based constrained MPC and \textit{(ii)} the standard constrained MPC for the full-order model.
 Fig.~\ref{fig:mpcbpodnet1}a and Fig.~\ref{fig:mpcbpodnet1}b show the injected mass rate $\m u(t)$ and the corresponding chlorine concentrations at J22 and J23 for \textit{(i)} and \textit{(ii)} for the entire time horizon for both the reduced- and full-order models.
 The $\mathrm{RMSEs}$ for control input $\m u$ and output $\m y$ between the full-order model and reduced-order one are $5.95 \times 10^{-2}$ and $3.63 \times 10^{-6}$.
 The computational time of solving constrained MPC problems with full- and reduced-order models are $50.7$ seconds and $31.7$ seconds.
 Both operational costs from these two different controller are $4.49 \times 10^5$.

 By examining the results, we observe that the reduced-order model produces nearly identical performance (in terms of chlorine concentration dynamics and the optimal chlorine dosages) when compared with the full-order one, while incurring smaller computational time.
-We note here that solving constrained MPC with full-order models for Net3, a larger network than Net1, is computationally intractable.
-After a running time of 12 hours, solutions are not obtained since this optimization problem has at least $n_x = 29374$ optimization variables and millions of constraints.
+We note here that solving constrained MPC with full-order models for Net3, a larger network than Net1, is computationally \textcolor{black}{impractical}.
+After a running time of 12 hours that are clearly larger than the prediction horizon, solutions are still not obtained since this optimization problem has at least $n_x = 29374$ optimization variables and millions of constraints.
 However, with the reduced-order model, the constrained optimization problem only has $n_r = 453$ optimization variables and at around ten thousand constraints making it computationally tractable.
 In short, the number of optimization variables and constraints of constrained MPC with reduced-order models is small regardless of the size of the network/full-order model since parameter $n_r$ is usually within a thousand after MOR.
 The reduced-order model enables water system operators to use constrained MPC that guarantees the input and output bounds while remaining tractable for larger networks.